Plagiarism, collusion and other examples of misconduct

 Collusion

-Collusion involves unpermitted or illegitimate cooperation between more than one student to complete work that is then submitted for assessment.
+Collusion involves unauthorised collaboration between more than one student to complete work that is then submitted for assessment that has been restricted to individual effort.

 Students are encouraged to engage in discussion and debate of subject content, but any work submitted for assessment must be the student’s own.